 Please note the tower tour is not suitable for anyone suffering from heart, breathing or balance difficulties and that any person under 1m in height will not be allowed access, this includes carried children.
 Visitors must wear sensible footwear to climb the tower.

-We cannot accept credit or debit card payments.
+We are sorry but we cannot accept credit or debit card payments.

 The Lighthouse tours are by kind permission of Northern Lighthouse Board.

 The Mull of Galloway Lighthouse participates in the Association of Lighthouse Keepers’ ‘passport’ scheme.
 You can purchase your Lighthouse Passport from the exhibition and receive your stamp as a souvenir of your visit and then use your passport to visit other participating lighthouses.

 Group bookings, coach parties and school parties are welcome by and we are now taking bookings for 2018 and 2019.

 The Lighthouse, known as a Stevenson Tower, was built by Robert Stevenson.
 It took two years to build; work commenced in 1828 and the Lighthouse was first lit on 26th March 1830.
 The tower stands 26 metres high and the light is 99 metres above sea level.
 On a clear night, the light can be seen 28 nautical miles (32 land miles) away with a flashing white light every 20 seconds.

 Until 1971, the lens was a combination of shining brass and sparkling crystal, turning through its two and three quarter minute revolution on beautifully made rollers – so perfect that the five tons of lens could be moved by hand.
 The lamp was as simple as the familiar tilly-lamp, lit by hand with paraffin and then pumped up, for all the world like a camp cooking stove.
 There, however, the resemblance ended, for the surrounding prisms, which gave off myriad rainbows on a sunny day, caught the light and magnified it to the power of 29,000 candles.